SAITEJAVARMA801/Rhino-Motor-Driver-Motor-Setup-Guide-RMCS-2303-/README.md

-# Rhino RMCS-2303 & Rhino Motors – Linux Modbus ASCII Setup & Control
+# Rhino RMCS-2303 & Rhino Motors – Modbus ASCII Setup & Control + Ros2 Teleoperation setup

 This project documents the complete setup and control process for Rhino RMCS-2303 Digital Servo Motor Drivers and Rhino High-Precision Servo Motors on Linux (Ubuntu), with a focus on Modbus ASCII communication using Python.